Mission Hills, Los Angeles: Education

 Residents are zoned to schools in the Los Angeles Unified School District.

 Mission Hills has one private school within its boundaries; Bishop Alemany High School which is run by the Archdiocese of Los Angeles.

 Medical centers

 The community is serviced by Providence Holy Cross Medical Center, Facey Medical Group, and a newly opened Kaiser Permanente.

 Government and infrastructure

 Postal services

-The United States Postal Service operates the Mission City Post Office at 10919 Sepulveda Boulevard.
+Due to a loss of lease, the United States Postal Service closed the Mission Hills Post Office, formerly located at 10919 Sepulveda Blvd, Mission Hills, CA 91345.
+The last day of operation at this location was Friday, December 22, 2023.
+There is no operating United States Post Office in the Los Angeles community of Mission Hills, CA 91345.

 Health services

 The Los Angeles County Department of Health Services operates the Pacoima Health Center in Pacoima, serving Mission Hills.

 Police

 In May 2005, the Los Angeles Police Mission Area was established as the 19th station built in the City of Los Angeles.
 This police station serves the communities of Mission Hills, Sylmar, North Hills, Arleta, and Panorama City.

 Fire & EMS

 The City of Los Angeles Fire Department provides fire and emergency medical services from Station 75.
 This consists of two engines (E75 & E275), a ladder truck (T75), and both an advanced life support ambulance (Rescue 75) and a basic life support ambulance (Rescue 875).